fidelity/kconnect/docs/book/src/commands/ls.md

   -k, --kubeconfig string          Location of the kubeconfig to use. (default "$HOME/.kube/config")
-      --max-history int            Sets the maximum number of history items to keep (default 100) --no-history                 If set to true then no history entry will be written --output string              Output format for the results (default "table") --provider-id string         Provider specific for a cluster
+      --max-history int            Sets the maximum number of history items to keep (default 100) --no-history                 If set to true then no history entry will be written -o, --output string              Output format for the results (default "table") --provider-id string         Provider specific for a cluster
 ```